OpenGov-Watch/www.opengov.watch/docs/02_guides/03_reach_decentralized_voices.md

 Decentralized voices is an initiative by the Web3 Foundation to strengthen discourse and support engaged members of the ecosystem by delegating additional voting power to them.

  The delegates of the first round ([announcement](https://medium.com/web3foundation/decentralized-voices-round-1-candidates-announced-23d9a800b260)) are listed below.
+ You can check out the data of DV voting behaviour on [Dune Dashboard](https://dune.com/substrate/polkadot-and-kusama-decentralized-voices).
  You can reach them by following the links:

 - [ChaosDAO](/voter_committees/chaosdao)
 - [Saxemberg](/voter_committees/saxemberg)